Skip to the main content.

 One of the biggest mistakes we see organizations make is choosing a Magento developer or agency solely based on the lowest price.

 This often ends up backfiring — cutting costs typically leads to cutting corners.
 As a result, the cost of redesigns, bug fixes, and lost revenue can far exceed the initial attractive price tag.
+While cost-effectiveness can never be overlooked, there are other crucial factors to consider.

-1. Past projects.
-Look for case studies and customer reviews to evaluate each developer or agency’s expertise.
+1. Past projects: Look for case studies and customer reviews to evaluate each developer or agency’s expertise.

-2. Credentials.
-Adobe offers different certifications, depending on the skill levels and expertise demonstrated in Magento or Adobe Commerce.
+2. Credentials: Adobe offers different certifications, depending on the skill levels and expertise demonstrated in Magento or Adobe Commerce.
 Look for the Adobe Certified Professional, Adobe Certified Expert, and Adobe Certified Architect certifications.

-3. Communication skills.
-Good communication can be the difference between a low-stress project that gets done on time and a hectic one that takes weeks longer than expected.
+3. Communication skills: Good communication can be the difference between a low-stress project that gets done on time and a hectic one that takes weeks longer than expected.
 To assess availability and responsiveness, it’s a good idea to have multiple conversations with the developer or agency before hiring them.

-4. Transparency.
-Any good developer or agency should track their work and keep you in the loop.
+4. Transparency: Any good developer or agency should track their work and keep you in the loop.
 The same goes for billing — you should always be clear on what you’re paying for.
 Be sure to ask about how billing and status updates work in your early interactions with each potential partner.
 A good developer or agency will have no problem being clear with you on both accounts.

-Be Prepared to Invest and Build a Long-Term Relationship
+Do: Be Prepared to Invest and Build a Long-Term Relationship

 Magento isn’t a platform that lets you do things halfway.
 In order to take full advantage of its capabilities and avoid technical issues, you need high-quality code written by developers who understand the ins and outs of the platform.